JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 Complex instructuion set computer - aims to complete a task in as few instructions as a possible, making use of very complex instructions.

 The instructions are easy to translate from a high level language to assembly, but take more clock cycles to execute.
 CISC Requires less instruction cycles to get the same result as RISC.
-But since instructions can be as long as they want, it uses variable instruction lengths and formats.
+But since instructions can be as long as neeed, it uses variable instruction lengths and formats.
+A sied effect of this is producing more generic programs compared to RISC.
+Instructions are specialised, and don't CISC doesn't necessarily need as many registers for storing read and write inputs and outputs.

 Used in security systems and automation.
 Eg. Intel x86 and AMD.
 Utilize RISC practises and microcodes.